 Information about Shawnee State Park’s nearby attractions is available from The Alleghenies and the Bedford County Visitors Bureau.

-Bedford County offers many points of interest.
+The park is located near Bedford County, which offers many points of interest.
 Days can be spent sampling the past heritage and the present culture through its mountains and rolling agricultural fields.

 The City of Bedford Historic District includes the oldest courthouse in use in Pennsylvania and the Espy House where President George Washington headquartered in 1794 to review his troops on their way to suppress the Whiskey Rebellion in Western Pennsylvania.
 A walking tour of 51 buildings in the historic district is available in the Bedford County Travel Guide.

-For downhill skiers, Blue Knob Ski Area, in Blue Knob State Park, is one of the best ski resorts in Pennsylvania, and is 25 miles from Shawnee State Park.
-Cross-country skiers will find a variety of interesting terrain for their sport.
+Recreational activities include hiking, mountain biking, horseback riding, picnicking, swimming, fishing, hunting, downhill skiing, cross country skiing, snowmobiling, and camping.
+For downhill skiers, Blue Knob Ski Area in Blue Knob State Park is one of the best ski resorts in Pennsylvania, and is 25 miles from Shawnee State Park.

 Other Nearby Outdoor Spaces and Natural Places

 Bedford County is well known by sportsmen for its beautiful trout streams and abundant deer and other wild game.
 State Game Lands 228 is located near the park.